sheenarbw/tutorial-airflow/docs/1 - dev-environment-setup.md

 You will need to install a few prerequisites in order to take part in this tutorial.
 Please follow the instructions below:

+## Prerequisite knowledge

+It will bew useful if you understand:

+1. Django models and how they relate to a database
+2. Virtual environments
+3. Environmental variables

 ## Prerequisites

 - Docker and docker-compose: These are used for running postgres databases